YubaC/HTML-Tabs-Frame/README.md

 HTML Tabs Frame is a web page tab switcher with accessibility.
 It allows you to create multiple tabs in a web page, each of which can contain any content, including images, videos, audios, tables, forms, etc.

+The intent of this project is to provide an accessible in-page multi-tab switcher for desktop applications such as QT, as QT's QWebEngineView does not support accessibility very well, so it can only be implemented via the web.
+However, this project can be used in any other scenario where an accessible in-page multi-tab switcher is needed.

 HTML Tabs Frame can create a multi-tab switcher in a web page, allowing users to switch between different tabs within the web page without leaving the current web page.

 We provide two types of tabs: